LukaLambrecht/ParticleNetSF/README.md

 but for now these are the steps to follow.

 To change the tagger being used:
-- Use the correct command line arguments to `runFullChain.sh`.
+- Use the correct command line arguments to `runFullChain.py`.
 Valid choices are:
-  - `Top Nominal`
+  - `top nominal`
-  - `W Nominal`
+  - `W nominal`
   - `W MD`.
 - Modify `configuration.h`.
 In particular:
-  - category
   - algo
   - score_def
-  - binsY, minY, maxY
-  - pT range
 - Modify `makeFits.C`, in particular the `text2workspace` command.

-To switch 2016 between preVFP and postVFP:
-- Modify `configuration.h`, in particular the `path_2016` variable.
+To modify the binning in pt
-- Modify `runFullChain.sh`, in particular the `WPs_FullVer_vs_QCD` variable.
+- Modify `configuration.h`.
+In particular:
-- Modify `make2DTemplates.C`, in particular the integrated luminosity in the function `makeTemplatesTop`.
+  - binsY, minY, maxY (this is used for producing the 2D histograms)
+  - pT range (this is used for projecting the 1D histograms)

 To select different working points of the tagger:
-- Modify `runFullChain.sh`, in particular the `WPs_FullVer_vs_QCD` variable.
+- Modify the `json` files in the `wps` folder, or create new ones (and provide them as command line argument when running `runFullChain.py`)

 To use different selections or matching criteria:
 - Modify `make2DTemplates.C`, in particular the definition of the cuts and criteria in the function `makeTemplatesTop`.